wp-plugins/shashin/readme.txt

 === Shashin ===
 Contributors: toppa
 Donate link: http://www.toppa.com/shashin-wordpress-plugin
-Tags: images, photos, Picasa
-Requires at least: 2.0.2
+Tags: Picasa, Highslide, image, images, photo, photos, picture, pictures, gallery, widget, widgets, video Requires at least: 2.1
-Tested up to: 2.6.1
+Tested up to: 2.7
-Stable tag: 2.2.1
+Stable tag: 2.3

 Shashin is a powerful WordPress plugin that lets you display Picasa images anywhere in your WordPress site.

 == Description ==

-Shashin has many features that enable you to display your Picasa photos in a variety of ways in your Wordpress posts and pages:
+Shashin has many features for displaying your Picasa photos in a variety of ways in your Wordpress posts and pages:

 * Embed a gallery of your Picasa albums, and all the photos in each album.
 * Show your photos with Highslide slideshows.